Wrench36/RBR-Co-Driver-Tools/README.md

 TODO:
 - Add an option to create a script file from a package ini, all done with one click.
   - This will require selecting any ranges as well.
-There is no single file which determins all of the ini's in use, so it'll have to be done that way.
+There is no single file which determines all of the ini's in use, so it'll have to be done that way.
     - Look to a later YT video on that.
 - Find a workaround for the end-user having to get rid of the "@" symbols that break the nextID formula